Surviving Disney Cruise Embarkation Day (What You Need to Know)

 They will have multiple (like 25) check-in counters available.
 The whole process for security and check in should only take about 15 minutes.

-When you are at the check-in counter, you will show your Port Arrival Form and your documents again.
+When you are at the check-in counter, you will show your Port Arrival Form and your important documents again.
 The cast member at the counter will take your family’s picture for their computer system.

 *Update- Due to the Covid pandemic, Disney Cruise Line is requiring guests to upload a selfie style photo to their account during online check-in.